top of page

 Table of Contents:

-Every element in your room matters when it comes to the decor, especially the rug, which occupies a considerably large visual space.
 The way you position your rug can influence the visual appeal, comfort, and even the perceived size of the room.

 The Importance of Rugs in Home Design